-The closest stats we have are from a research that claims that 45% of consumers “like brands that do not take themselves too seriously”.
-But claiming that the human-ness of emojis will improve your CTR is a reach.
-Instead, why not try personalization.
+The closest stats we have are from research that claims that 45% of consumers “like brands that do not take themselves too seriously.”
+But claiming that the humanness of emojis will improve your CTR is a reach.
+Instead, why not try personalization?

 Should I use emojis in email subject lines?

-If you are looking for reasons to use emojis that aren’t connected to improving your CTR or open rates, there’s plenty.
+If you are looking for reasons to use emojis that aren’t connected to improving your CTR or open rates, there are plenty.

-- Emojis can convey more information is less characters.
+- Emojis can convey more information in fewer characters.

 - Emojis have a higher ability to convey emotion.

-And more emotions means your email is more memorable to the recipient.
+And more emotions mean your email is more memorable to the recipient.
 They are also a great way to convey humor.

 - Email emojis still stand out in the inbox.

-While the peak of emoji popularity probably falls somewhere around 2015, it is still pretty unusual to find one in your inbox in 2019.
+While the peak of emoji popularity probably falls somewhere around 2015, it is still pretty unusual to find one in your inbox in 2023.
 Which means it will catch your recipients’ attention.
-Plus, they add color in emails.
+Plus, they add color to emails.

 - Emojis can help build brand recognition.

-If you happen to find an emoji that seems to perfectly represent your brand’s image, it might be a great idea to use it in an email.
+If you happen to find an emoji that seems to represent your brand’s image perfectly, it might be a great idea to use it in an email.
 If you have an emoji idea in mind, you can even submit your own to Unicode.
 A consistent but balanced use of emojis in email newsletters can also help.